amonte-cybersec/enterprise-soc-lab/docs/01-Infrastructure/04-pfSense-Deployment.md

 ---

+> [!CAUTION]
+> ### Verify Connectivity Before Configuration
-> [!NOTE]
+>
-> The goal of this phase was to successfully deploy pfSense and verify access to the web management interface before performing additional configuration.
+> Confirm that the firewall is installed correctly and the management interface is accessible before configuring advanced features.
+Establishing a working baseline simplifies troubleshooting and prevents configuration errors from compounding.

 ---